DigitalPublishingToolkit/Money-Lab-Reader/docs/1_5-Ross.md

 beleaguered cohort of ex-industrial cities like Detroit and Baltimore.
-The process of questioning which of these debts is legitimate – and deserving of repayment – and which are unfair impositions to be rightfully rejected – is already underway.[^14] Now is the time to extend this initiative to household debts, especially those taken on simply to gain access to basic social goods.
+The process of questioning which of these debts is legitimate – and deserving of repayment – and which are unfair impositions to be rightfully rejected, is already underway.[^14] Now is the time to extend this initiative to household debts, especially those taken on simply to gain access to basic social goods.